alex-davidson/brewing/Mead/MapleMead.md

 At four and a half weeks, the syrup can be tasted and the ginger has subsided.
 It is very slightly sweet, but mostly fizzy.

 After the second racking, potassium sorbate was added.

+Bottled a couple of weeks after the third racking, once it had definitely cleared.
+It was in no fit state to drink at the time.

+## Result

+Eight or nine months later it has mellowed a lot and is quite enjoyable.
+Could be improved by using ~2kg syrup to strengthen the flavour, and perhaps 75g of ginger too.